 Long Term Capital Gains/Losses–profit or loss from the sale of assets held for one year or longer.
 Taxation rules applied are determined by ordinary income marginal tax rate.

-Ordinary Dividends—All dividends should be considered ordinary unless specifically classified as qualified instead.
+Ordinary Dividends–All dividends should be considered ordinary unless specifically classified as qualified.
 Ordinary dividends are taxed as normal income.

-Qualified Dividends—there are many stringent measures in place for dividends to be legally defined as qualified in order for them to be taxed at lower rates than ordinary dividends.
+Qualified Dividends– these are taxed at lower rates than ordinary dividends.
+There are many stringent measures in place for dividends to be legally defined as qualified.
 The range of taxation can be as high as 23.8% for the highest tax bracket to tax-free for the lowest tax bracket.